OndrejNepozitek/Edgar-Unity/docs/basics/room-templates.md

 > **Note:** You can see that the algorithm computed some outline (yellow) in in the wrong room template.
 The current implementation stops after any outline is found and does not check whether all tiles are contained in that outline.
 This will be improved in the future.

-#### Each tile atleast two neighbours
+#### Each tile at least two neighbours

-Each tile must be connected to at least two neigbouring tiles.
+Each tile must be connected to at least two neighbouring tiles.
 In the image below, both tiles in the upper row are connected to only a single neighbour so the room shape is not valid.
 If we need these two tiles, we can use **Outline override** that is described in the next section.

 <Gallery cols={2} fixedHeight>
     <GalleryImage src="img/v2/room_templates/at_least_two_neighbors_nok.png" caption="Wrong" />